-HVAC Excellence student employment ready assessment certifications in basic electricity, basic air conditioning, electric heat, heat pumps, gas heat, light commercial air conditioning and light commercial refrigeration are available to every student at an additional cost of \$15.00.
+HVAC Excellence student employment ready assessment certifications, such as basic electricity, basic air conditioning, electric heat, heat pumps, gas heat, light commercial air conditioning, and light commercial refrigeration, are available to every student at an additional cost to the student.
+(See instructor for cost of each exam.)
 Excellence Certifications are optional for students.
 These certifications are being recognized across the United States for entry level positions.
-The NATE (North American Technician Excellence) certification is also available at an additional cost of \$115.00.
-NATE exams are optional for students.
-This is the most widely recognized certification.
-It is designed for the employee with at least 5 years field experience.
-For more information about NATE, please visit: http://natex.org/.
-If the student wishes to retake the MARC exam the fee is \$20.
-The retake fee for the EPA is \$20.
-Students will be eligible to sit for the NASTEC (National Appliance Service Technician Certification).
+The retake fee for the EPA is \$25.

 The Federal Government of the United States requires all individuals who open a system or container holding a controlled refrigerant to be certified.
 Persons who work on stationary equipment or use refrigerant designed for these systems can become certified by passing a proctored Section 608 examination.
 Candidates for this test can be certified in any of three equipment categories plus Universal.
-Students at the Horn Lake, MS campus will be required to sit for HVAC Excellence exams in the following disciplines; electrical, air conditioning, and heat prior to graduation and the cost will be covered in their tuition.
+Students at the Horn Lake, MS campus will be required to sit for HVAC Excellence exams in the following disciplines: electrical, air conditioning, and a form of heat prior to graduation and the cost will be covered in their tuition.